makyo/writing/work/sawtooth/a-theory-of-attachment/a-theory-of-attachment.md

 Aiden lifted her paw, gently held her thumb separate and leaned to brush his cheek over it.
 "A kiss to make it better."

 Sélène giggled happily and moved her phone to the armrest of the couch so she could lean in closer, and return the kiss in turn, brushing her cheek in against his.
-"You're a dork, Aiden."
+"You're a dork."

 He laughed and gave her paws a gentle squeeze in his own.
 "I love you too, sweetheart."